I have a quick and easy computer desk makeover for you today, in fact it makes me wonder why it took me so long to get to it.

 I drilled small holes in each of the legs and added some caster wheels to make it glide so easily across the floor.

-It makes a great wrapping/shipping station for my Etsy sign business.
+The former computer desk makes a great wrapping/shipping station for my Etsy sign business.

 By adding my new pallet coffee cup rack and a coffee maker, it makes a great coffee station with extra storage.